 John David taught in the public schools in northeast Arkansas for many years and is currently retired.

-I received an MS in Chemistry from UALR (GIT) in 1969 and then moved to Texas and went to work for Dow in analytical services.
-After 7 years I moved to Environmental Services for Dow and ultimately became the Environmental Manager for Dow’s Texas Operations.
-I moved to Urethane Manufacturing for 3 years managing isocyanate and Polyol manufacturing and then to to Epoxy Manufacturing in 1990 and was responsible for all of Dow's $250 Million dollar Epoxy business.
-In 1996 I became the Global Training Manager responsible for Uniting Dow and Union Carbide folks under one standard system.
-I retired in June, 2001 and has become a golfer full time.
-In 2004 I won the Executive Women's Golf Association Houston Championship, went on and won the state of Texas tournament in San Antonio, and placed Second in Nashville at the Nationals.
-I spend lots of time with the grand daughters, traveling (with golf clubs) and playing lots of golf.
-I have been on the Governor’s Commission on Education, the Governors Commission on Environmental Policy and other state boards.
-In December, 2002 I gave the Commencement address at the Univ. of Texas in Austin.
-Karen is Currently Chair or the Univ. of Texas in Austin, College of Natural Science, Advisory Board.
+Karen received an MS in Chemistry from UALR (GIT) in 1969 and then moved to Texas and went to work for Dow in analytical services.
+After 7 years, Karen moved to Environmental Services for Dow and ultimately became the Environmental Manager for Dow’s Texas Operations.
+Karen moved to Urethane Manufacturing for 3 years managing isocyanate and Polyol manufacturing and then to Epoxy Manufacturing in 1990 and was responsible for all of Dow’s $250 million dollar Epoxy business.
+In 1996, Karen became the Global Training Manager responsible for uniting the Dow and Union Carbide folks under one standard system.
+Karen retired in June, 2001 and has become a golfer full time.
+In 2004, she won the Executive Women’s Golf Association Houston Championship, went on and won the state of Texas tournament in San Antonio, and placed second in Nashville at the Nationals.
+Karen spends lots of time with the granddaughters, traveling (with golf clubs) and playing lots of golf.
+Karen has been on the Governor’s Commission on Education, the Governor’s Commission on Environmental Policy and other state boards.
+In December, 2002, she gave the Commencement address at the Univ. of Texas in Austin.
+Karen is currently Chair of the University of Texas in Austin, College of Natural Science, Advisory Board.

-I did graduate work at the Univ. of Arkansas in Little Rock for 1 1/2 years.
-I went to work for Dow Badische in 1969 doing Pilot Plant R&D Nylon chemistry and transferred to Dow Chemical Hydrocarbon Process research in 1971 where I worked with Hydrocarbon catalysts, and light hydrocarbon processes.
-In 1981 I changed to Urethanes Research. and worked with Proplyene and Butylene oxide chemistry, catalysts for polymerization or Oxides.
-I moved to the safety area for R&D in 1985 and became North American R&D Safety Director in 1988.
-In 1990 I became Global Reactive Chemical Manager for Dow.
-Promoted programs for safe handling of chemicals and investigated Chemical reactivity incidents.
-Since retiring from Dow in Sept 1994 at age 50, traveling with wife, golfing, and grand kids keep me busy.
+Bill did graduate work at the Univ. of Arkansas in Little Rock for 1.5 years.
+He went to work for Dow Badische in 1969 doing Pilot Plant R&D Nylon chemistry and transferred to Dow Chemical Hydrocarbon Process research in 1971 where he worked with hydrocarbon catalysts, and light hydrocarbon processes.
+In 1981, Bill changed to Urethanes Research and worked with proplyene and butylene oxide chemistry, catalysts for polymerization of oxides.
+Bill moved to the safety area for R&D in 1985 and became North American R&D Safety Director in 1988.
+In 1990, he became Global Reactive Chemical Manager for Dow and promoted programs for safe handling of chemicals and investigated chemical reactivity incidents.
+Since retiring from Dow in Sept 1994 at the age of 50, traveling with wife, golfing, and grand kids keep him busy.
 We have 2 children and have been married 38 years now.
-My Son Andrew lives in Taipei, Taiwan and owns 3 schools teaching English to Chinese children, mainly elementary age kids.
+Their son Andrew lives in Taipei, Taiwan and owns 3 schools teaching English to Chinese children, mainly elementary age kids.
 He is completely fluent in Chinese.
-My Daughter lives here in Houston( near us) is married and has 2 granddaughters 4 and 1 1/2.
-She is a CPA.
-I try to see the grand kids as often as possible.
+Their daughter lives near them in Houston, is married, and has two daughters, 4 and 1.5 years old.
+His wife is a CPA.
+Bill reports that they try to see the grand kids as often as possible.

 Bill received a doctorate in health physics from Purdue University.
 He served in a variety of positions at Argonne National Laboratory in Chicago before transferring to the Hanover Labs in Washington where he currently works.